Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

 featureOS is a good Canny alternative for medium-sized teams.
-They have many matching features but lack some important ones, like user segmentation and sorting feedback by monetary value.
+They have most of the key features but lack some important ones, like user segmentation and sorting product feedback by monetary value.

 Check out the best alternatives to featureOS →